 Best Restaurant Patios in Beverly Hills

-In the midst of the beautiful Beverly Hills year-round weather, our abundant selection of restaurants feature menus that are perfect for outdoor dining.
-Whether you’re satisfying your inner foodie, craving a refreshing meal, or are simply an avid people watcher, we’ve come up with the perfect guide to the best restaurant patios you can find in Beverly Hills.
+In the midst of beautiful year-round weather, Beverly Hills' vast selection of restaurants feature menus that are perfect for outdoor dining.
+Whether you’re satisfying your inner foodie, savoring a delicious meal, or are simply an avid people watcher, we’ve come up with the perfect guide to some of the best restaurant patios.

 Perched on the corner of Wilshire Boulevard and Rodeo Drive, there’s no better place for a Beverly Hills outdoor dining experience than 208 Rodeo.
 Serving California cuisine with pan-Asian and French influences, the restaurant’s patio seating also has views of the cobblestone walkway, called Via Rodeo, as well as the iconic Beverly Wilshire, A Four Seasons Hotel.View Website

 THEBlvd at Beverly Wilshire